umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

     git push origin master

     # If everything looks fine, synchronize changes
+    # It's safe to do these, because git-annex is smart enough
+    # to skip already annexed files
     git annex sync
     git annex copy . --to glacier
     git annex sync
     ```

-    It is safe to do so, because `git-annex` is smart enough to skim already
-    annexed files.

 !!! info
     If the `git push origin master` failed, check your `git` history and make